Proof

 Why it worked

-Array — AI for field operations intelligence
+AI for field operations · Pre-V1 with design partners

 Metric moved